leandromoh/RecordParser/README.md

 10. It is easy configurated with a builder object, thus does not require to define a class each time you want to define a parser

 ### Currently there are parsers for 2 record formats:
-1. Fixed length, common in positional files, e.g. mainframe use, COBOL, etc
+1. Fixed length, common in positional files, e.g. financial services, mainframe use, etc
     * [Reader](#fixed-length-reader)
     * [Writer](#fixed-length-writer)
 3. Variable length, common in delimited files, e.g. CSV, TSV files, etc